Skip to content

 1. Sends a oneshot signal to the background transport loop.

-2. Awaits the loop task with a configurable timeout (default 1 second, set via SignalFishConfig::shutdown_timeout).
+2. The loop finishes a backend-owned send and drives Transport::poll_close within the configurable deadline (default 1 second, set via SignalFishConfig::shutdown_timeout).

 Drop fallback

-If shutdown() is never called, the Drop implementation aborts the background task immediately.
+If shutdown() is never called, the Drop implementation aborts the background task immediately; the task's ownership guard invokes Transport::abort as it is cancelled.
 Always prefer an explicit shutdown().await for a clean disconnect.

 SignalFishPollingClient

 Synchronous, polling-based client for environments without an async runtime.
-Originally created for WebAssembly targets (specifically wasm32-unknown-emscripten and Godot 4.5 web exports via gdext), but usable in any single-threaded context with any Transport implementation.
+Originally created for WebAssembly targets (including Godot 4.5 native and web exports via gdext), but usable in any single-threaded context with any Transport implementation.

 Feature gate

 SignalFishPollingClient requires the polling-client feature.
-This feature is automatically enabled by transport-websocket-emscripten.
+This feature is also enabled by the lockstep signal-fish-client-godot adapter and by transport-websocket-emscripten.

 Unlike SignalFishClient, the polling client does not spawn background tasks.
 Instead, the caller drives the protocol by calling poll() once per frame from the game loop.
 All state is owned directly — no Arc, Mutex, or atomics.